UNDEFINED-BEHAVIOR/cgcmake/README.md

     * Provide shim capability for 2022 and beyond
         * Force mayapy2 in Maya 2022 by declaring MAYA_USE_LEGACY_PYTHON

+# Note
+Using Maya Python as main interpreter:
+Load maya module first to setup python executable and library or alternatively, use MAYA_PYTHON_EXECUTABLE variable to specify python interpreter before calling subsequent python dependent projects.

 # cgcmake
 CMake modules for common applications related to computer graphics.